mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-file-adapter-method1.md

 ## Remarks

 This constructor creates an instance of **FileAdapter** without a database connection, file path, or member name.
 The [ Open](file-adapter-class-open-method.html) method of such an instance cannot be used until its [ FileName](file-adapter-class-file-name-property.html) and [Connection](file-adapter-class-connection-property.html) properties are set (the constructor initializes these values to null).
 The [ MemberName](file-adapter-class-member-name-property.html) property is initialized to null.
-If **MemberName** is not explicitly set prior to a call to the **Open** method, DCS assigns the value "*FIRST" to this property.
+If **MemberName** is not explicitly set prior to a call to the **Open** method, DG assigns the value "*FIRST" to this property.

 The [AccessMode](file-adapter-class-access-mode-property.html) property is initialized with the value [Read](access-mode-enumeration.html).
 ## Examples